-During the system startup, the manual override, located on the printed circuit board (PCB4), switch is utilized to ensure the pump is in the Off position.
-The manual override switch on PCB4 is a safety measure as well, for emergency situations to ensure the pump unit produces medical vacuum.
+During the system startup, the manual override switch, located on the unit board, is utilized to ensure the unit is in the off position.
+The manual override switch on the unit board is a safety measure as well, for emergency situations to ensure the pump unit produces medical vacuum.

-In the event of an emergency and the control system is not operating effectively, the manual override switch can be moved from the Automatic position to the Manual position.
-See Figure A.18.
-Moving to this position forces the pump to operate against the backup vacuum switch, starting and stopping according to the switch settings.
+In an emergency where the control system is not operating effectively, the manual override switch can be moved from the Automatic position to the Manual position.
+See Figure A.2.1.
+Moving to this position forces the pump to run continuously.